-The investment objective of the Scheme is to generate regular income by predominantly investing in arbitrage opportunities in the cash and derivatives segments of the equity markets and debt and money market instruments and to generate long-term capital appreciation through unhedged exposure to equity and equity related instruments.
+The investment objective of the Scheme is to generate long-term capital growth from a diversified portfolio of predominantly equity and equity-related securities.
 There is no assurance that the objective of the Scheme will be realised and the Scheme does not assure or guarantee any returns.
+For defensive considerations and/or managing liquidity, the Scheme may also invest in money market instruments.